RBG ENGAGEMENT AND CONSULTATION SINCE 2018

-We want to highlight the extensive three-year engagement process that RBG, our Greenwich West Councillors and West Greenwich residents and stakeholders have been through for our trial traffic scheme to be put in place.
+We want to highlight the extensive four-year engagement process that RBG, our Greenwich West Councillors and West Greenwich residents and stakeholders have been through for our trial traffic scheme to be put in place.

 Petitions and comments on social media platforms and misleading websites suggest that that the Council has implemented the trial West Greenwich scheme without involving residents or stakeholders – we would like to set the record straight on this:

 This four-year review process has been open and publicised by the Council on their website and has included council letter drops to residents and stakeholders, a workshop; councillors, resident and stakeholder meetings, engagement events, public meetings.
 Also, the scheme options were reported in local borough-wide blogs such as 853, Murky Depths and through publications such as, the Greenwich Society.